solderneer/solderneer/site/src/content/notes/radical-design-and-technology-epiphanies.md

 ---
-title: "Radical design and technological ephiphanies"
+title: Radical design and technological ephiphanies
-emoji: "🚀"
+emoji: 🚀
 pubDate: 19-Jun-2023
 updatedDate: 19-Jun-2023
-tags: ["topic/technology", "topic/social-sciences"]
+tags:
+  - topic/technology
+  - topic/social-sciences
 ---

 >Scholars have often neglected some of the most intriguing forms of design, i.e., when design brings a radical perspective, when it contributes to the redeﬁnition of an industry, and the creation of a new paradigm.
 In this short note I hope to set the stage for this new frontier of research in design management.
 In particular I propose two ﬁelds of investigation: the role of design to radically innovate the meaning of products and services, and the interaction of radical design with radical technologies, which I call technology epiphanies, i.e., the identiﬁcation of the most powerful meaning enabled by a breakthrough technology.